 So what is a Tulpa?
 Wikipedia tells me, A Tupla is a thoughtform, or being, created from the collective thoughts of separate individuals.
 The concept of Tulpas is theoretical in nature and originates from Tibetan mythology, where Tulpas are described as extra bodies that were created from one person’s mind in order to travel to spiritual realms.
 So Tulpa’s are manifestations conjured up by people, perhaps like an imaginary friend.
 Alexandra David-Neel wrote about the Tulpa’s ability to develop a mind of its own once it is endowed with enough vitality, that it is then capable of playing the part of a real being, free of maker’s control.

-In those first few days she would have made enough to conjure someone up – Maddy for instance.
+In those first few days, she would have made enough to conjure someone up—Maddy for instance.
 I am not suggesting that Maddy wasn’t real, of course she was, but she really did look exactly like Laura Palmer, and Sarah needed her to be her so much.
 And so did Leland.
-In fact it was her telling them that she was leaving to return to Missoula that sealed her fate.
+In fact, it was her telling them that she was leaving to return to Missoula that sealed her fate.
 They did not want her to leave.
-Leland/BOB would rather her dead.
+Leland/BOB would rather her be dead.